robertorcosta/azure-docs.pt-br/articles/azure-functions/durable/durable-functions-bindings.md

 ### <a name="client-usage"></a>Uso do cliente

-Em funções do .NET, você normalmente se associa a `IDurableOrchestrationClient`, que fornece acesso completo a todas as APIs de cliente de orquestração suportadas pelo Durable Functions.
-Nas versões mais antigas Durable Functions 2. x, em vez disso, você faz a ligação com a classe `DurableOrchestrationClient`.
-No JavaScript, as mesmas APIs são expostas pelo objeto retornado de `getClient`.
+In .NET functions, you typically bind to `IDurableOrchestrationClient`, which gives you full access to all orchestration client APIs supported by Durable Functions.
+In the older Durable Functions 2.x releases, you instead bind to the `DurableOrchestrationClient` class.
+In JavaScript, the same APIs are exposed by the object returned from `getClient`.
 APIs no objeto cliente incluem:

 * `StartNewAsync`
 * `GetStatusAsync`